E17

 Safety First: Unplug the ice maker and shut off water immediately if a leak is suspected.

 • Find leak source: Check water inlet connections, circulation pump hoses, drain pump, and drain hose for drips or mineral trails.
-Tighten clamps and fittings as needed.
+Tighten clamps and fittings as necessary.

 • Check leak float or sensor: If equipped with a float switch in the base, verify it moves freely and is not stuck in the up position.
-Test continuity while moving the float.
+Test continuity with a multimeter while moving the float.

 • Repair or replace components: Replace cracked hoses, fittings, or the drain pan.
-If the leak switch is corroded or fails tests, replace it with an Electrolux leak sensor.
+If the leak switch is corroded or fails testing, replace it with an original Electrolux leak sensor.

-• Reset error: After drying the base and fixing leaks, restore power and confirm E17 clears.
+• Reset error: After drying the base and repairing any leaks, restore power and confirm that E17 clears.

 Advertisements